si2-urssi/website/README.md

 hugo server -D
 ```

 Once you're happy with your post, remove `draft: true` from the yml and send a pull request explaining your additions and/or changes.
+You can add author information to the yml as well (e.g. `author: "Karthik Ram"`)

 ## Sending a pull request